synamaxmusic/sinistar/README.md

 # Sinistar
 A game by Sam Dicker, Noah Falstein, R.J.
 Mical and Richard Witt

-Source code rewrite by SynaMax, started November 6th, 2023; complete ROM set rebuilt for the first time on January 12th, 2024
+Source code rewrite by SynaMax, started November 6th, 2023; complete ROM set rebuilt for the first time on January 12th, 2024 (sound and speech code added on the 15th and 16th respectively).

 ****